apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   The capacity for the root queue cannot be configured, it is fixed to 100% (percentage mode).

-  The effective capacity, absoluteCapacity and derived properties like the maximumApplications are calculated from the effective resources.
+  The actual capacity, absoluteCapacity and derived properties like maximumApplications are calculated from the hierarchy between the resources.
-  If there is no cluster resource, the maximumApplications fallbacks to the configured values.
+  If there is no cluster resource, the maximumApplications defaults to the configured values.

   * Running and Pending Application Limits